ENGL 101 - English Composition - Ann O'Bryan

 A little about me:

 I have been teaching English at the college level since 2012.
 My career began at California State University, Northridge as a MA student.
 While working toward my degree, I taught Composition classes, much like this one, under the direction of a professor with decades of valuable experience.
-Once I graduated, in 2014, I began teaching at the community college level.
+Once I graduated, in 2014, I began teaching at the community college and university level.
 I have taught a mixture of online, hybrid, remote, and face-to-face classes.

 Course Description

-According to the COC course catalogue, English 101 "Builds critical reading and expository writing skills through the analysis and evaluation of college-level texts and the composition of well-organized, full-length essays containing properly documented evidence."
+According to the COC course catalog, English 101 "Builds critical reading and expository writing skills through the analysis and evaluation of college-level texts and the composition of well-organized, full-length essays containing properly documented evidence."

 What to Expect in this Course